mses-bly/2D-Bin-Packing/README.md

 2. N lines follow, each one containing:
   - Piece ID (correspond to its position in the input file).
   - Final rotation of the piece with respect to its original rotation (if no rotation was done, 0).
-  - 'X,Y' Lower left X coordinate of the piece and lower left Y coordinate of the piece, comma separated.
+  - 'X,Y' final position of the piece, specified as lower left X coordinate and lower left Y coordinate, comma separated.

 An example output.txt could be: